ankitayadav0114/BetaCraftAssignment/README.md

 Git: Git is required to clone the repository.

 Install project dependencies: npm install

+Install browsers: npx playwright install

+this test suite support cross browser testing and headless testing so below command will run suite on chromium only command to run suite : npx playwright test tests/E2ETest.spec.js --headed --project=chromium

-Install Playwright browsers: npx playwright test command to run suite : npx playwright test tests/E2ETest.spec.js --headed --project=chromium After a test run, you can generate and view a detailed HTML report: npx playwright show-report
+command to run suite on all browsers: npx playwright test tests/E2ETest.spec.js --headed

+After a test run, you can view a detailed HTML report: npx playwright show-report